 - NC-Normally Closed Status of Circuit Breaker

-The changeover is done manually with appropriate provisions to ensure synchronism between the station to unit tie breaker (Bkr B) and the incoming supply (Bkr A).
-In this changeover the two supplies are Momentarily paralleled and therefore the tie (Bkr B) is automatically tripped.
+The changeover is done manually with appropriate provisions to ensure synchronism between the station to unit tie-breaker (Bkr B) and the incoming supply (Bkr A).
+In this changeover, the two supplies are Momentarily paralleled and therefore the tie (Bkr B) is automatically tripped.
 It is essentially a “Make before Break” scheme.
-This changeover is called manual live changeover.
+This changeover is called a manual live changeover.

-In the event of a generator trip, load throw off, turbine trip, boiler trip etc., it is required to automatically transfer the unit bus from the UAT Incomer (Bkr A) to the alternate feed available from the ST through station to unit tie breaker (Bkr B).
+In the event of a generator trip, load throw-off, turbine trip, boiler trip, etc., it is required to automatically transfer the unit bus from the UAT Incomer (Bkr A) to the alternate feed available from the ST through the station to unit tie-breaker (Bkr B).

-Once the generator trip, unit bus lose its normal source of supply as EHV breaker (Bkr E) also tripped.
-To maintain uninterrupted power supply to the auxiliaries (mainly motor loads) it is required to switch over to the healthy station source.
+Once the generator trip, the unit bus loses its normal source of supply as the EHV breaker (Bkr E) also tripped.
+To maintain an uninterrupted power supply to the auxiliaries (mainly motor loads) it is required to switch over to the healthy station source.
 This switchover has to be very fast otherwise the decaying bus voltage would cause all the connected auxiliaries to trip.

 There are several methods available for doing Auto changeover.
 The widely used method is Fast Transfer-Open Transition.

-The transfer is supervised by high speed check synchronizing relay which permits closing of station unit tie breaker.
+The transfer is supervised by a high-speed check synchronizing relay which permits the closing of the station unit tiebreaker.
 Check synchronizing relay permissive is issued after comparing UAT bus voltage and ST bus voltage.
-In majority of cases fast transfer within 8 cycles is successful.
+In the majority of cases, fast transfer within 8 cycles is successful.